Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/07-extending.md

 ## Extending Backend Functionality

-The Package Manager backend can be extended with new functionality:
+The Marketplace backend can be extended with new functionality:

 ### Custom Source Providers